KrailOrg/krail/docs/devguide08.md

 - DescriptionKey,
 - MessageKey.

-For a class implementation there needs also to be a corresponding map of value (default names of Labels, Descriptions and Messages) extended from EnumResourceBundle.
+For a class implementation there needs also to be a corresponding map of value (default names of Labels, Descriptions and Messages) extended from ```EnumResourceBundle```.
 For a property file implementation there needs to be a file (or set of files for different languages)

 Using enums as I18N keys has some advantages, particularly for type checking and refactoring - but it also has a disadvantage.
 Enums cannot be extended.
 To provide your own keys (which you will unless you only use those provided by Krail) you will need to define your own I18NKey implementation, as described in the Tutorial - Extending I18N.